lukejoneslj/peacemaker/README.md

 # Peacemaker Tool

-A beautiful web application that evaluates text along a 10-point Toxicity Scale using Google's Gemini 2.0 Flash Lite AI model.
+A beautiful web application that evaluates text along a 10-point Toxicity Scale using Google's Gemini 2.5 Flash-Lite AI model.

 ## About The Toxicity Scale